 The warning should contain, as far as possible, reliable evidence of the absence from work, such as data on the date and shift on which the employee missed work, and, if any, mention other infractions they have committed and for which they have been notified.
 In this way, the letter is given seriousness.

 It is crucial to keep the letter as short as possible and include all the necessary information.

 2. List the consequences

 To give credibility to what happened, something that should be present in the letter is to list the consequences caused by the absence from work of the employee in question.
 For example, the absence has caused other employees to work twice as hard, or the day will be deducted from the employee’s paycheck.

 3. Name the disciplinary action

 Clearly explain the corrective actions that such absence will have on the employee, such as suspension or dismissal, in case of past repeated offenses or other infractions.
-Make it clear that you need the employee to improve his behavior if you want to avoid reaching more severe instances.
+Make it clear that you need the employee to improve their behavior if they want to avoid it leading to more severe instances.

 The letter’s purpose is to warn the employee and communicate that the company is aware of what has happened.